sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/star-shatterer-vikrant.md

 ## Distortion Field

-[SP: 21][CD: 30s] Generate a field lasting 7s that inflicts upon enemies 50.0% Move Slow, 150% ATK of Physical DMG per second, and slowly drags them towards the center of the field.
+[SP 소모: 21][재사용 대기 시간: 30초] Generate a field lasting 7s that inflicts upon enemies 50.0% Move Slow, 150% ATK of Physical DMG per second, and slowly drags them towards the center of the field.
 If not weakened, the enemy also suffers Weaken (ATK is reduced by 10%) for 3s.